u-boot/u-boot/doc/develop/expo.rst

 handled by allocating space in the enum for a maximum number of items, then adding the loop count to the enum values to obtain unique IDs.

+Where dynamic IDs are need, use expo_set_dynamic_start() to set the start value, so that they are allocated above the starting (enum) IDs.

 All text strings are stored in a structure attached to the expo, referenced by a text ID.
 This makes it easier at some point to implement multiple languages or to support Unicode strings.